 Reserved Parking – Most apartments and houses near campus require you to work with property management companies.
 Unfortunately, many of the multiple room apartment rentals will only include one parking space.
 This can be easily solved if the complex has guest parking; however, they may need to inquire about decals.

-Inspecting the Apartment – Make certain your student (and yourself if you are there) inspect the premises thoroughly.
+Inspecting the Apartment – Make certain your student (and yourself if possible) inspect the premises thoroughly.
 Remember, for many of our kids, this is their first experience with renting an apartment.
 Take pictures of any damage, no matter how small, as they will be charged if they did not fill out the damage report when they first moved into their apartment.
 If they hang up pictures or use any nails on the walls, make certain they spackle and repaint.
 The charges add up fairly quickly.
+Worth repeating- Take 100 pictures, then take 20 more time-stamped.
+You could be charged for damages to the apartment.
+If you have not documented everything, prepare for those charges.

-Responsible party for payment – When reading through the lease, make certain that your student is only responsible for their individual room and not the entire apartment.
-While you may believe your student is moving in with their BFF’s, if one decides to vacate for any reason, whether to withdraw, study abroad or the living arrangement did not work out, you do not want to be responsible for that person ’s portion of the lease.
-Also find out how the management company needs to be paid – by check, credit card, automatic debit etc.
+The responsible party for payment – When reading through the lease, make certain that your student is only responsible for their individual room and not the entire apartment.
+While you may believe your student is moving in with their BFFs, if one decides to vacate for any reason, whether to withdraw, study abroad or the living arrangement did not work out, you do not want to be responsible for that person’s portion of the lease.
+Also find out how the management company needs to be paid – by check, credit card, automatic debit, etc.

 Subletting – Make sure you are familiar with the terms of subletting as many students leave for Summer A and B or a combination thereof and may want to sublet their room to a third party.